EarthAsylum/docs.eacDoojigger/Extras/OptionMetaData/myOptionsTest/readme.txt

 Installation of this plugin can be managed from the WordPress Dashboard » Plugins » Add New page by clicking the [Upload Plugin] button, then selecting the myAwesomePlugin.zip file from your computer.

+== Other Notes ==

+myOptionsTest is a derivative plugin of and requires installation and registration of [{eac}Doojigger](https://eacDoojigger.earthasylum.com/) v2.6+

+Find this plugin, further documentation, and all {eac}Doojigger Extras at [this GitHub repository](https://github.com/EarthAsylum/docs.eacDoojigger)

 == Changelog ==

+= Version 1.4.2 – April 23, 2025 =

++   Compatible with WordPress 6.8 and {eac}Doojigger 3.1.
++   Changed namespace to `myAwesomNamespace`.

 = Version 1.4.1 – November 16, 2024 =